Have a question about safety but don't have the budget to engage a consultant?

 No you don't need to conduct a risk assessment for everything.

-In Australia, the laws say to eliminate hazards and if that is not reasonably practicable, to minimise the risks from the hazard.
+In Australia, the laws say to eliminate hazards and if that is not reasonably practicable, to minimise the risks from the hazard, so far as is reasonably practicable.

 • What is a Risk Register and do I need one

-A risk register is a central location to record the risks identified within the business.
+A risk register is a way to record the risks identified within the business.

-This could be an Excel spreadsheet or Sharepoint site or third party proprietary platform.
+This could be an Excel spreadsheet or Sharepoint site or third party proprietary platform (such as WHS Online).

 It should record what the hazard is, the risks associated with that hazard, the controls in place to manage the risks and who 'owns' the hazard.